Project management, tools, process, plans and project planning tips.

 Gantt charts are excellent models for scheduling and for budgeting, and for reporting and presenting and communicating project plans and progress easily and quickly, but as a rule Gantt Charts are not as good as a Critical Path Analysis Flow Diagram for identifying and showing interdependent factors, or for 'mapping' a plan from and/or into all of its detailed causal or contributing elements.

 You can construct a Gantt Chart using MSExcel or a similar spreadsheet.
 Every activity has a separate line.
-Create a time-line for the duration of the project (the breakfast example shows minutes, but normally you would use weeks, or for very big long-term projects, months).
-You can colour code the time blocks to denote type of activity (for example, intense, watching brief, directly managed, delegated and left-to-run, etc.) You can schedule review and insert break points.
+Create a timeline for the duration of the project (the breakfast example shows minutes, but normally you would use weeks, or for very big long-term projects, months).
+You can colour code the time blocks to denote the type of activity (for example, intense, watching briefly, directly managed, delegated and left-to-run, etc.) You can schedule review and insert breakpoints.
 At the end of each line you can show as many cost columns for the activities as you need.
 The breakfast example shows just the capital cost of the consumable items and a revenue cost for labour and fuel.
 A Gantt chart like this can be used to keep track of progress for each activity and how the costs are running.
 You can move the time blocks around to report on actuals versus planned, and to re-schedule, and to create new plan updates.
 Costs columns can show plan and actuals and variances, and calculate whatever totals, averages, ratios, etc., that you need.
 Gantt Charts are probably the most flexible and useful of all project management tools, but remember they do not very easily or obviously show the importance and inter-dependence of related parallel activities, and they won't obviously show the necessity to complete one task before another can begin, as a Critical Path Analysis will do, so you may need both tools, especially at the planning stage, and almost certainly for large complex projects.

 Project planning tools naturally become used also for subsequent project reporting, presentations, etc., and you will make life easier for everyone if you use formats that people recognize and find familiar.